lucavella/classical-models-tumour-response-therapy/ERATA.md

 https://github.com/KatherLab/ImmunotherapyModels/blob/main/FitFunctions.py
 * `FitFunctions.py:36` `dim**2/3` -> `dim**(2/3)`

+## Source
+* The authors don't provide a mapping to the named studies in the paper to their anonymized studies.

 Bacaër, N. (2011).
 A short history of mathematical population dynamics (Vol. 618).
 London: Springer.